Miz Shelby had not been home in nearly a year. Not since Christmas last, when that awful phone call about grandmama dying interrupted the gift-giving.

 less biblicalmore convenient time As pastors, we pray and worship together on a Sunday before going separately to pray and worship in our churches.

 Do famous authors intend symbolism?
 Read this.
-(No, mostly not.)
+(No, mostly not.)including apples and PB&J.

 The Mefferd-Driscoll controversy points to another aspect of celebrity culture: celebrities are routinely allowed to behave in ways which would not be tolerated in ordinary mortals.
 For example, being drunk on the job and hurling abuse at an employer would make one unemployable in the real world.
 Not for Charlie Sheen.
 A conviction for rape would be enough to have you characterized as a monster in the real world who had forfeited the right to sympathetic media exposure.
 Not for Mike Tyson or Roman Polanski (just ask that champion of women’s rights, Whoopi Goldberg).
 In short, normal rules do not apply to celebrities in the same way as they do to others.